Afirestriker/Docker/README.md

 Fourth, setup the Dockerfile and verify it.

-Fifth, add .dockerignore file in case you need to exclude somme files or folders.
+Fifth, add .dockerignore file in case you need to exclude some files or folders.

 Sixth, Run the docker build command